gridgain/tiden/README.md

     * `unique_node_ports: True|False`
     Defaults to False, unless `connection_mode` is local, True otherwise.
-    If `unique_node_ports` is True, grid config files are patched to tie each node' `TcpCommunicationSpi` to specfic port number unique for all grid nodes (e.g. there would be no node with equal `TcpCommunicationSpi.port` property in the grid).
+    If `unique_node_ports` is True, grid config files are patched to tie each node' `TcpCommunicationSpi` to specific port number unique for all grid nodes (e.g. there would be no node with equal `TcpCommunicationSpi.port` property in the grid).

 * `environment.client_jvm_options: <list>`